denten/denten.github.io/_includes/CV/06-talks.md

   Ephemerality: Media, Archive, Memory panel at ACLA (Harvard University) on March 17-19, 2016.
 - "Metaphor Machines."
 Lecture by invitation at the Digital Poetics Conference, CUNY Graduate Center on February 5, 2016.
-Presented also at Possibilities: Works-in-Progress seminar, Institute for Comparative Literature and Society, Columbia on 14 November, 2016.
+Presented also at Possibilities: Works-in-Progress seminar, Institute for Comparative Literature and Society, Columbia on November 14, 2016.
 - "Rapid Prototyping of Speculative Thought."
 Talk by invitation at Digging Deep: Ecosystems, Institutions and Processes for Critical Making, CUNY Graduate Center on December 1, 2015.
 - "Scene Detection in Literary Fiction."
 Paper by invitation at the New Digital Resources and